 sudo ufw reset

 You have learned how to install and configure UFW firewall on your Debian 9 machine.
-Be sure to allow all incoming connections that are necessary for proper functioning of you system, while limiting all unnecessary connections.
+Be sure to allow all incoming connections that are necessary for the proper functioning of your system, while limiting all unnecessary connections.